purelyKai/AdviseU-Frontend-Web-Mirror/README.md

 ### Environment Variables

-Create a `.env.local` file in the root directory and configure the required environment variables, detailed in `.env.local.example`.
+Create a `.env.local` file in the root directory and configure the required environment variables which are detailed in `.env.local.example`.

 ## Deployment